Antoine-Alexis Perier de Salvert: Early life

 From 1701 to 1702 he sailed as a privateer on a frigate off the English coast, and then on the Escadre du Nord under Pointis and Saint-Pol Hécourt.
-In 1705, his father securred him a position as a garde de la Marine, but he continued to serve in a fleet of French corsairs.
+In 1705, his father secured him a position as a garde de la Marine, but he continued to serve in a fleet of French corsairs.

 Career in the French Navy

 From 1705 he became a ensign on several privateer ships in Duguay-Trouin's squadron and Forbin's squadron.
 He took part in several naval battles along the coasts of England, Scotland, Russia, Norway and Denmark.

 He was on board the Protée when in October 1707 Forbin's squadron captured three English ships — HMS Cumberland, HMS Chester, and HMS Ruby — and sank HMS Devonshire during the Battle at The Lizard.

 In March 1708 he was given command of a frigate in Forbin's squadron which failed to transport James Francis Edward Stuart to Scotland.
 The same year, he served on Blekoualle under captain Du Quesnel.
 In 1709 Du Quesnel gave him the command of a captured ship.